Ehanlion/mist_obsidian/GM Screen/Ethan's Player Mechanics/Completed/Counterspell Surge.md

 **Basic Mechanics:**
 If a spell is successfully counterspelled, it causes a wild magic surge centered on both the caster and the counterspeller (so two surges).
 Both creatures rolls on the sorcerer wild magic table and the effects instantly occur.

+Could also just be a mid-point between the casters of counterspell and if no one there, roll a d20 and higher gets the effect ???

 **Extreme Mechanics:**
 In the extreme variant of the rule, the basic mechanics persist but then on top of that, whenever a spell of third level or higher is cast, it also causes a wild magic surge centered on the caster.